 Gender Based Violence (GBV) Including for Dowry: High rate of domestic violence has already been found by Bangladesh Bureau of Statistics (BBS).
 Sexual harassment and abuse in public places and at work place are also being reported in recent days.
 Many cases of killing girls after rape have also been reported.
 This has consequences on women's physical and mental health including on self-confidence.
 It has effects on children's wellbeing, women's/girls' sense of security, mobility and on family expenditure.
 A large share of domestic violence is related to dowry demand, though it is illegal as per the Muslim Personal Laws and the civil laws.
+Such violence is often accepted by the society, even by women.
 The Bangladesh Demographic and Health Survey (BDHS, 2014) found that 28.3 percent women agreed that wife beating is justified in any of the following five situations: if she goes out without telling him; if she neglects the children; if she argues with him; and if she burns the food or she refuses to have sexual intercourse.
 This was also confirmed by some respondents during the field visit.
 The beneficiaries of some social protection programmes paid high dowry for their daughters and their daughters were also tortured or abandoned for not fulfilling the demand for dowry.